eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 The language provides a dedicated syntax for most types and can infer the type from the context in most cases so there is no need to specify the type explicitly;
-however, sometimes we may want to pass valuable information to the FARR engine, in this case, we can specify the type explicitly and pass the information to it, e.g., `Regex(Foo > FooBar)`.
+however, sometimes we may want to pass valuable information to the FARR engine, in this case, we can specify the type explicitly and pass the information to it using the pseudo constructor of the type, e.g., `Regex(Foo > FooBar)`.

 * It can be applied to a `Section` or an `Item` to pass information to the engine or to enhance the IDE experience.
 * It can either take no arguments at all or have multiple arguments.